dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 terminfo capability, notcurses will employ it by default.
 This can be prevented by setting **NCOPTION_NO_ALTERNATE_SCREEN** in ***flags***.
 Users tend to have strong opinions regarding the alternate screen, so it's often useful to expose this via a command-line option.
+When the alternate screen is not used, the contents of the terminal at startup remain visible until obliterated, on a cell-by-cell basis (see **notcurses_plane(3)** for details on clearing the screen at startup without using the alternate screen).

 notcurses hides the cursor by default.
 It can be dynamically enabled, moved, or disabled during execution via **notcurses_cursor_enable** and